-The template name is automatically set to your tenant initial domain name.

-When the agent's configuration is updated, it may take some time (approximately 1 second per mailbox) for it to be applied and the auditing to start after a template is created or modified.
+- The template name will be automatically set to your tenant initial domain name. - When the agent's configuration is updated, it may take some time (approximately 1 second per mailbox) for it to be applied and the auditing to start after a template is created or modified. - 11 Login to register Change Auditor in the tenant and ensure the required consent has been granted. - NOTE: The Azure Active Directory sign-in page opens automatically once you have selected all your template settings and clicked Finish.